Protozoa: Free-living

-Free-living protozoa are found in almost all ecosystems that contain, at least some of the time, free water.
-They have a critical role in the mobilization of nutrients in natural ecosystems.
-Their role is best conceived within the context of the microbial food web in which they include the most important bacterivores.
+Free-living protozoa are found in almost all ecosystems that contain free water, permanently or temporarily.
+They have a critical role in the mobilization of nutrients in ecosystems.
+Within the microbial food web they include the most important bacterivores.
 In part, they facilitate the transfer of bacterial and algal production to successive trophic levels, but also they solubilize the nutrients within microbial biomass, allowing stimulation of microbial growth.
 As consumers, protozoa prey upon unicellular or filamentous algae, bacteria, microfungi, and micro-carrion.
 In the context of older ecological models of the micro- and meiofauna, protozoa may be a food source for microinvertebrates.